 - Equity research reports – industry, comps, own bank’s previous research

 - Credit ratings – 2 to 3 rating agency reports

 Where to Find the Information for a PIB

 Usually, having access to databases such as Bloomberg, Capital IQ, and Hoovers is a great advantage when preparing the PIB.
-These are expensive services, but most banks, credit agencies, and buy-side institutions have access to at least one, or usually all, of these systems.
-Additionally to these paid resources, there is a lot of information online that can be accessed through:
+These are expensive services, but most banks, credit agencies, and buy-side institutions have access to at least one, if not all, of these systems.
+In addition to these paid resources, there is a lot of free information online that can be accessed through the following websites: